al1sant0s/tsto2rgb/README.md

     * 0.png

 So you have a directory named brandnewbuilding.
 Within that directory you have another directory called Neutral (because your building only has a neutral animation).
 Finally you have all your images for that animation within the Neutral directory itself.
-In this specific example you would have one frame that's named 0.png.
+In this specific example you would have just one frame that's named 0.png.

-Now for a real example.
+Now for a reala and more complex example.
 Suppose you have been tasked with implementing the "Simpsons House".
 I know!
 That building already exists in the game but let's pretend it doesn't (as strange as it sounds).
 Taking the real Simpsons house asset from the game you will find out that it's structured like this (the states may not be in this exactly order in the original bsv3 file):

 * simpsonshouse/